 With the pier under construction, Rice said now is the time to work on the approach phase that includes the downtown waterfront master plan.
 She is running for re-election in a district that covers central and north St. Petersburg, including Crescent Lake, Euclid Heights, Euclid-St. Paul's and Meadowlawn neighborhoods.

-Gina Driscoll, 46, who is challenging Bean in District 6, also firmly supports the pier project, praising its educational, recreational and entertainment opportunities.
-She also is in favor of using the additional $10 million in TIF funds for "enhancements" for the now-$76 million project.
+Gina Driscoll, 46, who is challenging Bean in District 2, also firmly supports the pier project, praising its educational, recreational and entertainment opportunities.
+She also is in favor of using the additional $10 million in TIF funds for "enhancements" for the project, which is now $76 million.

 Driscoll, who is also president of the Downtown Neighborhood Association, has been endorsed by the council member who currently holds the District 6 seat, Karl Nurse.
 He is term-limited for the district that includes downtown and parts of the Old Northeast and Midtown, and the Old Southeast.